ammyblabla/spring-security-spike/lecture/03-basic-auth.md

 ![img](resource/03/Screen Shot 2563-09-20 at 14.47.04.png)

 ## Drawbacks
-- No way cannot log out because username and password sent with any request
+- Cannot log out because username and password sent with any request